frontity/docs/docs/README.md

 # » Welcome to Frontity

 **👋** Hi!
+Welcome to Frontity, and to our documentation.

+We have our documentation distributed in 3 sites:

+- docs.frontity.org → Introduction, concepts and guides
+- api.frontity.org → API Reference
+- tutorial.frontity.org → Step by Step guide

-Welcome to Frontity, and to our documentation pages.
-This is where you will find all the information you need to build something awesome with Frontity.
+This site (docs.frontity.org) is where you will find all the information you need to start building something awesome with Frontity.

 Let's kick things off by providing you with a roadmap so that you can find your way around the documentation and zero in on the information you need right now.

+## **Quick Start**

+If you're new to Frontity then you can get started by heading over to, erm..., the [**Getting Started**](getting-started/) section.

+This is where you'll find our [**Quick Start Guide**](getting-started/quick-start-guide.md) that will get you up and running with Frontity quickly.

+Once you've followed the Quick Start Guide and have a working Frontity installationm you may want to continue learning by a creating a more elaborated project with our **[Step by Step guide](tutorial.frontity.org)**

-## **About Frontity**
+## **Understanding Frontity**

 To learn about what Frontity is, how it works, and what features it has, visit the [**About Frontity**](about/) section.